 1. Full-Text Version (Edited by Prof. Ehrlich.
 Signed voucher from purchased materials required for personal electronic copy)

-2. The U.S. Bankruptcy Code at Cornell University: Bankruptcy Code
+2. On-line U.S. Bankruptcy Code at Cornell University: Bankruptcy Code

 Official Bankruptcy Forms:

 This section will contain questions posed by students during the course of the semester - - and answers posted by Prof. Ehrlich.
 To post a message, click here: email@example.com.
 Your name will not be posted here, just the question & answer.